joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/13/crosswords/daily-puzzle-2024-08-13.html

 **Where Students Run the Streets: Bangladesh in Limbo**\
-`The youth who brought down an autocrat are now cabinet ministers and traffic cops, trying to restore order and chart a new future for a nation of 170 million.`\
+`The protesters who brought down an autocrat are now cabinet ministers and traffic cops, trying to restore order and chart a new future for a nation of 170 million.`\
 https://nytimes.com/2024/08/13/world/asia/bangladesh-students-protests.html

 **What Everton and Sean Dyche have learned from a 'balanced' pre-season**\